spatie/laravel-permission/README.md

 }
 ```

-You can add something in Laravel exception handler:
+### Catching role and permission failures
+If you want to override the default `403` response, you can catch the `UnauthorizedException` using your app's exception handler:

 ```php
 public function render($request, Exception $exception)